How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 It confirms your level of French proficiency and determines your eligibility for these programs.

 Within 5 to 6 weeks after the test, they send the certificate by email.
 There is no limit to the number of times you can take the test.
-But a one-month waiting period is necessary between two consecutive exams.
+However, a one-month waiting period is necessary between two consecutive exams.

 There are 5 modular tests in the TEF Other Purposes.
 This includes oral expression, listening comprehension, reading comprehension, vocabulary & structures, and written expression.